wing5wong/artisan-whs-static/source/_events/2026-02-24_nominations-open-for-board-student-representative-nominations-close-on-10-february.md

 Nomination forms can be picked up from the Student Centre or Returning Officer, Mrs Molan.
 The election will be held on one day only – Wednesday 25 February 2026.
-Nominations close on Tuesday 10 February 2026 at NOON.
+Nominations CLOSE on Tuesday 10 February 2026 at NOON.